Browse by . . .

 The layout upstairs becomes only slightly more prosaic, like a maze of numbered boxes.
 It could represent a deliberate shift backward, to the architecture of an earlier Modernism.
 Noguchi's career shifts with it.
 Its twin poles of art and urban reality do not.

-Upstairs, one gets a brief tour of the sculptor's early career in Paris, under Constantin Brancusi.
+One gets a brief tour of the sculptor's early career in Paris, under Constantin Brancusi.
 He learns effortlessly Brancusi's imagery and materials.
 One meets again those bronze skulls and slim, towering birds.
 Noguchi also has his fling with Surrealism, in tight arrangements of small objects.
 He then grows more abstract, but also more at home in the conscious, the familiar, and the prosaic.
-He is finding his way to a personal style, but also away from early Modernism's dark interiority.
+He is finding his way to a personal style, away from Modernism's dark interiority.

 And then I remember those lanterns.
 I had faced work for reproduction and retail, blatantly decorative and functional, and I had fallen in love.
 One sees Noguchi paring Japanese tradition and its cheapened offshoots, building complexity anew.
 First the wooden rims go, and then the designs get trickier.
 The ample show takes care to show the construction.
 I could imagine myself taking a lamp out of its box, where it lies collapsed.
 I wanted to assemble it piece by piece for my own living room.